jmylchreest/keylightd/docs/docs/assets/README.md

 # Assets Directory

-This directory contains images, diagrams, and other assets used in the KeylightD documentation.
+This directory contains images, diagrams, and other assets used in the keylightd documentation.

 ## Guidelines